Generic Name: estradiol (ES-tra-DYE-ol)

 - you are allergic to any ingredient in estradiol

-- you have known or suspected breast cancer (unless directed by your doctor) or you have cancers that are estrogen-dependent
+- you have known or suspected breast cancer or another estrogen-dependent cancer, or you have a history of breast cancer

-- you have blood clots, vein inflammation, or liver disease
+- you have a history of liver problems or liver disease

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with estradiol.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: